Silvopasture for Poultry Production with Outdoor Access: Impact on animal welfare, economic, and environmental parameters

 We have been consulted by the CEO of a commercial broiler chicken integrator on recommendations for their new sustainable broiler chicken farm.
 More specifically, we provided recommendations for vegetation to plant in chicken pastures, including grasses, clover, trees and shrubs.
 Furthermore, we facilitated contact with extension agents and researchers on soil regeneration.

-We have been consulted by farmers and farmer organizations to provide insights in impacts of silvopasture systems on poultry welfare outcomes and provide an suggestions for silvopasture design for poultry, especially related to agroforestry.
+We have been consulted by multiple farmers and farmer organizations to provide insights in impacts of silvopasture systems on poultry welfare outcomes and provide an suggestions for silvopasture design for poultry, especially related to agroforestry.

-• Curricula, factsheets or educational tools (educational video)
+• Curricula, factsheets or educational tools

-• Published press articles, newsletters (newsletter)
+• Published press articles, newsletters

 The PI is the co-founder of the Poultry Extension Collaborative (PEC).
 This collaborative consists of poultry extension faculty from four U.S. universities.
 The graduate student and the PI wrote two newsletters on incorporating silvopasture in poultry production.
-These newsletters are peer-reviewed by the other PEC members and distributed to newsletter subscribers (300+), on the PEC website (with over 5000 page visits to date), and promoted through the PEC Facebook page and Twitter.
+These newsletters are peer-reviewed by the other PEC members and distributed to newsletter subscribers (300+), on the PEC website (with over 11,000 page visits to date), and promoted through the PEC Facebook page and Twitter.

 • Talks and Presentations

-We have held our annual stakeholder advisory council meetings during which the project was discussed in detail.
-Project results from Obj 1 were presented via a virtual poster presentation on the North American Agroforestry Conference (June 29 2021).
-In addition, project results from Obj 1 were presented in an oral presentation (and peer-reviewed abstract) at the International Poultry Scientific Forum in Atlanta (January 24 2022).
 The PI was invited for a talk on silvopastures for poultry for the annual Regenerative Poultry Convergence (Northfield, MN, Mar 23-24 2023), with 178 attendees, where she spoke on "Promoting ‘One Welfare’ through Silvopasture Systems".

 Upcoming activities

-• Educational tool: Stakeholder interviews and subsequent reporting.
+• Educational tool: Stakeholder interview reporting.

 Learning Outcomes

-3 Farmers reported changes in knowledge, attitudes, skills and/or awareness as a result of their participation
+5 Farmers reported changes in knowledge, attitudes, skills and/or awareness as a result of their participation

 Key changes: